 nothing in section 12B, 12C, 12D or 12E affects that reservation or condition or those rights or interests.

-[Section 12F inserted by No. 9 of 1999 s.
+[Section 12F inserted: No. 9 of 1999 s.
 7.]

 12G.
 Compensation

 (1) Under section 22G of the NTA native title holders are entitled to compensation because of the validation by this Act of an intermediate period act attributable to the State.